What Is General Liability Insurance & Do I Need It?

 - The location of your business

-Cheap liability insurance is possible and should be a convincing argument to start with a basic garage liability plan.
+Cheap liability insurance is possible and should be a convincing argument to start with a basic general liability plan.

 Your business needs protection.
 Don’t make the mistake of under-insuring your business out of optimism or denial and finding yourself in financial ruin.
-For roughly a dollar a day, you can rest easy and not spend any more energy worrying about small accidents that could become ruinous.
+For roughly a dollar a day, you can rest easy and not spend any more energy worrying about small accidents that could become very big problems down the line.
 With insurance, no one’s small business story has to end that way.